Creating new technology is not a one-way street

 Achieving food security requires global, holistic solutions that no single organization can address.
 In addition to building relationships with farmers, we must build networks: with agro-dealers, scientists, companies, donors – those who can translate research into practice.

-Organizations are creating technologies that will complement better fertilizers, such as drought-resistant seeds, improved irrigation systems and better infrastructure.
-For example, IFDC’s Virtual Fertilizer Research Center (VFRC) engages professionals from various fields, such as nutrition, chemistry, biology and finance, to make innovative fertilizer ideas a reality.
+Organizations are creating technologies that will complement better fertilizers, such as drought-resistant seeds, improved irrigation systems, and better infrastructure.
+Additionally, chemical nor organic fertilizers alone can solve global hunger.
+Only a holistic approach that involves many disciplines can do that.
+IFDC engages professionals from various fields, such as nutrition, chemistry, biology, and finance, to make innovative fertilizer technology a reality.

 Creating new technology is not a one-way street.
 By learning from one another, farmers, researchers and donors can create solutions that are complementary, that work better and are sustainable.
 By listening to farmers, these solutions are made relevant.
 On World Food Day, let us resolve to not work alone.